 When it comes to Asian eye makeup all the rules that you know fly out of the window.
-Mostly because of that, many women decide to go only with the eyeliner or makeup free.
+Mostly because of that, many women decide to go only with eyeliner or makeup-free.
 Even though Asian women are known for flawless skin, they like to experiment with eyeshadows.

 The talk about Asian eyes is not new.
 On the contrary, it dates back centuries.
 People use to describe Asian eyes as nuts (particularly almonds).
 They are quite specific, but also very beautiful.

 - Asian Eye Makeup Tutorial

 - How To Apply Eyeliner

 - How To Put Eyeshadow On Asian Eyes

 - Smokey Eyes For Asian Eyes